Degenerations of k-positive surface group representations: Introduction

-We prove that many features of Hitchin representations hold for $k$-positive representations: \begin{itemize} \item The boundary map $\xi^l$ has $C^1$ image for $l<k$ (Proposition \ref{prop.k-pos and Hk+Ck} and \cite[Proposition 8.11]{PSW1}). \item The $l$--collar lemma holds for $l<k-1$ (Definition \ref{d.collar}, Corollary \ref{c.kposcollar} and \cite[Theorem 1.3]{BP}) \item The representation $\r$ is $l$--positively ratioed for $l<k$ (Definition \ref{d.posrat}, Corollary \ref{c.kpospos}).
-Thus the $l$-th Finsler length function can be computed as intersection with a geodesic current \cite{MZ}. \item {{The boundary maps are hyperconvex:}} The sum $x_1^{n_1}+\ldots+ x_l^{n_l}$ is direct for $n_1+\ldots+ n_l=d$, $n_l\geq d-k$ and pairwise distinct $x_i\in\dg$ (Proposition \ref{prop.hyperconvex properties}) \end{itemize} The only connected component of the $\PGL(E)$ character variety consisting just of injective representations with discrete image is the Hitchin component, and all representations therein are irreducible.
+\end{itemize} The only connected component of the $\PGL(E)$ character variety consisting just of injective representations with discrete image is the Hitchin component, and all representations therein are irreducible.
 As a result it is possible to deform representations as in Example \ref{e.Fuchpos} to representations for which all Anosovness is lost.
 The first main theorem of the paper is that the Anosov and the $k$--positivity properties are lost in a very controlled way: